Home » All Blogs » Authorisation Code with PKCE Flow

 Additional requirements

-• Up to date security measures
+• Up-to-date security measures

-What else to know
+What else to know about

 Proof key for code exchange supported by SHA256: